Runtime Flow

 Status Transition Rules🔗

-• New draft -> Canceled (list-mode cancel before first turn)
+• Draft session in Draft status -> Canceled (list-mode cancel before first turn)

 • Review/Question -> InProgress (reply)